tractr/traxion/apps/docs/docs/get-started/index.md

 :::info

-To get more information about this schematic, please refer to [this page](/docs/references/schematics/traxion-workspace)
+To get more information about this schematic, please refer to

 :::